Trust & Compliance

 Bilingual service is a compliance issue, not a marketing claim

-In Quebec, service in French is mandated by the Charter of the French Language and enforced by the OQLF.
-Vision Security staffs all Quebec contracts with bilingual or French-first agents, supervisors and dispatch, and all reporting, signage and client communication is delivered in French by default.
-In Ontario, English is the operating language; French is available on request for clients serving francophone tenants, guests or event audiences.
+In Quebec, service in French is required by the Charter of the French Language and enforced by the OQLF.
+Vision Security staffs all Quebec contracts with bilingual or French-first agents, supervisors and dispatch.
+All reports, signage and client communication go out in French by default.
+In Ontario, English is the operating language; French is available on request for clients serving francophone tenants, guests or audiences.

 Operational standards the client can audit